Jim Loves Jack: Reception

-The Booklist wrote in their review that the film was a "prejudice-shattering portrait – that uses photos, old home movies, period footage, and tributes from the gay community that are seamlessly blended in an admirable tribute to a genuine gay-rights pioneer; this biography is not about polemics; rather, it is an attempt to find respectability and acceptance."
+A Booklist review called the film a "prejudice-shattering portrait – that uses photos, old home movies, period footage, and tributes from the gay community that are seamlessly blended in an admirable tribute to a genuine gay-rights pioneer; this biography is not about polemics; rather, it is an attempt to find respectability and acceptance."
 The Library Journal said Adkin "intimately portrays Jim and Jack's 50-year relationship as domestic partners, ending with the case in the Canadian Supreme Court that strove to recognize their relationship as a legal union" and that "their personal story and parallel public fight for equality is a compelling one."

 Judy Oxenham wrote in Visual Media that "the film shows Jim Egan to be the most unlikely of political activists, devoted to his family and friends, home, garden and pets.
 For those who expect something salacious, go elsewhere.
 I found it brought strongly to mind the 1984 National Film Board of Canada documentary Democracy on Trial: The Morgentaler Affair, in its portrayal of one man's challenge to our so-called democratic processes and his constant struggle with the death-hold of a frequently cruel and unsparing media."

 The Globe and Mail wrote in their reviews that it is a "remarkable film that casts an appreciative eye on the lean, bearded Egan's lifelong gay activism, starting with the bold letter-writing campaign he launched in postwar Toronto against what he calls the gutter press".
 They also pointed out how "it reveals much about those years when gay men and women were reviled in the establishment press.
 It's also a marvellous, poignant and enlightening film."